 French Pronouns Y and EN

-Do you ever think it’s easier just to avoid these pronouns altogether because you can still make your point without using them?
+Do you ever think it’s easier just to avoid the French pronouns Y and EN altogether because you can still make your point without using them?
 That can be a tempting solution!
 However, you’ll soon find that every native French speaker uses them consistently throughout their conversations.
+You can download a free PDF of this lesson guide in my private French Grammar Library.

-Here are three of the main reasons why it’s important to learn how to use these pronouns:
+3 main reasons why it’s important to learn how to use the French pronouns Y and EN:

 1. They are commonly used in French: The pronouns Y and EN are very common in the French language and are used in a variety of situations, especially when talking about places, quantities, and things.